teizz/repogirl/README.md

   repogirl
 ```

+# Disable TLS verification
+Should mirrors be serving repos over HTTPS but with a certificate that cannot be
+verified by the default CA chain, then it is possible to disable this
+verification.

+Setting the environment variable `INSECURE_SKIP_VERIFY=1` disables TLS verification.

 # Enable TLS
-If a `cert.pem` and `key.pem` file are present in the working directory (or bound in / of the container), repogirl will try to parse them and
+If a `cert.pem` and `key.pem` file are present in the working directory (or
+bound in `/` of the container), repogirl will try to parse them and if successful
-if successful an extra HTTPS server will be started on port 8443 which supports TLS transport.
+an extra HTTPS server will be started on port 8443 which supports TLS transport.

 ## Example
 ```